viralganatra/app-scripts/README.md

 ## What is Included?

-This package includes the following 3 scripts for use in applications:
+This package includes the following 4 scripts for use in applications:

 * Prettier - Auto format your code style
 * Husky & Lint Staged - Automatically execute Prettier when running Git commit
 * Jest with Enzyme - Unit test your code
+* ESLint - A curated set of rules and guides

 ## Table of Contents